Coursework, 2019—Stay tuned for an update!

 Adventure and Exploration, Conservation and Sustainability

-The biggest challenge with designing Topo was incorporating the tools it needed to do its job—help keep hikers safe and on-track—in a package that didn't force you to be tied to your phone the entire trek.
-What resulted is the Topo you see the beginnings of below: one that you start in the morning, then stow away in your pack or pocket the rest of the day.
+Following the same line of thinking—keeping Topo's features available, but not distracting—I designed the rest of the on-trail app experience to be one that fades away.
+Start Topo’s tracking with one tap in the morning, then stow your phone in your pack or pocket the rest of the day.
 It’ll do its thing (automatically tracking your progress) while you do yours, and the rest of its features are there should you need them.

-One big component of creating Topo was designing an icon set of the key items and elements essential to thru-hikers (unfortunately, most existing icon sets don’t have graphics for ultralight stoves).
+A large part of creating Topo was designing an icon set of the key items and elements essential to thru-hikers (unfortunately, most existing icon sets don’t have graphics for ultralight stoves).
 When planning the app, I distilled the icons needed down to the eight essential functions they would represent: the hiker’s backpack, trail signage, food information, camping information and regulations, a topographic map, water supply information, a trail log, and resupply information.

 While there were initially several styles on the table, I landed on the one that was the simplest and most closely met what users would expect from existing apps out there.
 All three styles are shown below, with the topmost being the style I eventually settled on.